techniq/layerchart/.changeset/chatty-years-sin.md

 'layerchart': minor
 ---

-breaking: Only show `0` baseline rules by default instead of always drawing axis line for simplified charts (LineChart, etc)
+breaking: Only show `0` baseline by default instead of always drawing axis line for simplified charts (LineChart, etc)